Est. 1995 Beginner

 Every Modern Website

-JavaScript runs in 99% of all websites for client-side interactivity and dynamic content.
+JavaScript runs on nearly 99% of all websites for client-side interactivity and dynamic content, according to W3Techs.

 Language Influence